sneakrcredlabs/wallet-gen-ios/README.md

 #### Authentication

   - The SNAPCARD Master Wallet Api requires both an api key and a signature in order to perform successful requests.
 [Api Documentation](http://wallets.docs.snapcard.io/docs/authentication)

-  - In this application the calculation of the signature is performed by a method in [Utilities.swift](https://github.com/snapcard/wallet-gen-ios/blob/develop/WalletGenApp/WalletGenApp/Utilities.swift)
+  - In this application the calculation of the signature is performed by this method:

     ````swift
     static func getHeaders(url : String, body : String) -> [String : String] {